 Sculptor and painter Lyman Kipp is best known for his brightly colored, large-scale public works that can be found throughout the United States.
-Included in the seminal 1966 exhibition, Primary Structures, Kipp's work is aligned with established artists such as Donald Judd, Robert Smithson and Carl Andre.
+Included in the seminal 1966 exhibition, Primary Structures, Kipp's work is aligned with established artists such as Donald Judd and Robert Smithson.

-Recognizing his importance and contribution to the canon of modern art, Wright has celebrated the works of Lyman Kipp and played a major role in establishing his market.
-In fact, Wright holds the auction record for the artist.
+Recognizing his importance and contribution to the canon of modern art, we have played a major role in establishing the market for Kipp's work and hold the top three world auction records for the artist.

 Kipp’s work reflects a precise economy of form and color.
 Geometric planes intersect or balance one another in refined…Often the more straight forward the composition appears, the more complex it is to achieve. the overall effect is clean and demonstrative; nothing is random.

 Hudson Bay, 1968, Museum of Art, University of Arizona, Tucson

 Trap II, 1965, University Art Museum, University of California, Berkeley

 Chickasaw, 1977, California State University, San Bernardino